joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

 +export default connect(mapStateToProps)(Gallery)
 ```

-We are going to go ahead and remove all of the image loading and interaction for now.
-If you look towards the bottom og `Gallery` you will notice that we created a function called `mapStateToProps` that takes a `state` argument and returns an object that puts `state.images` into a property called `images`.  `mapStateToProps` is then passed as an argument to `connect`.
+We are going to remove all of the image loading and interaction in the connected component for now.
+If you look towards the bottom of `Gallery` you will notice that we created a function called `mapStateToProps` that takes a `state` argument and returns an object that puts `state.images` into a property called `images`.  `mapStateToProps` is then passed as an argument to `connect`.

 As the name suggests `mapStateToProps` is a function that takes the current state, and assigns it to properties of the component.
 If you `console.log(props)` in the constructor, you will see that we now have access to the images array that we set as the default state in our reducer!